mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 This type of geometry is used to describe the position of a laser's light output (XML node `<Laser>`).
-The currently defined XML attributes of the display are specified in [table 41](#user-content-table-35 ).
+The currently defined XML attributes of the laser are specified in [table 41](#user-content-table-35 ).

 <div id="table-todo">

 #### Table TODO. *Laser Attributes*
-i

 | XML Attribute Name | Value Type     |                    |
 |----|----|----|
 | Name               | [Name](#user-content-attrtype-name )      | The unique name of the geometry.                                                                               |